 Florida beachgoers discover 'holy grail of shipwrecks' after remains of 18th century ship wash ashore

-Part of an old sailing ship believed to be from the 18th century washed ashore on Ponte Vedra beach in Florida overnight on Tuesday, local officials said.
+Part of a centuries-old old sailing ship washed ashore on Ponte Vedra Beach in Florida overnight Tuesday, local officials said.

-Early Wednesday morning, Julie Turner and her 8-year-old son came across the ship, CBS47 reported.
-The two first thought it was a part of fence, but realized shortly after it was “a historical piece of artifact," Turner told the news station.
-It was later determined to be a well-preserved section of a wooden ship's hull.
+Julie Turner and her 8-year-old son Patrick first came across the ship early Wednesday, Tonya Creamer of the St. Augustine Lighthouse and Maritime Museum told Fox News.
+Initially, the two thought it was a part of a fence, but realized soon after it was “a historical piece of an artifact," Turner told CBS47.

+"They’ve been so fantastic -- they’ve been watching it all unfold,” Creamer said of Turner and her son.

+Archaeologists with the St. Augustine Lighthouse and Maritime Museum, along with other organizations, have been investigating the wreckage and suspect that it is a well-preserved section of a wooden ship's hull, Creamer said.

 "To actually see this survive and come ashore.
 This is very, very rare.
 This is the holy grail of shipwrecks," Marc Anthony, the owner of Spanish Main Antiques in St. Augustine, told CBS47.